scitao/carnd-advanced-lane-detection/readme.md

 The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coef?cients given a set of chessboard images.
+* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.
 * Apply a perspective transform to rectify binary image ("bird's-eye view").